SternWW/freestyleproject/README.md

 4) A simple clothing recommendation based on temperature(and sometimes a reco not to go outside).
 5) A 10-day forecast for the location input

-BONUS: For certain current conditions, this app will also input a fun visual representation of the weather!
+BONUS: For certain current conditions, this app will also output a fun visual representation of the weather!

 ## Installation